zalando/riptide/riptide-opentelemetry/README.md

 ### Span Decorators

 Span decorators are a simple, yet powerful tool to manipulate the span, i.e. they allow you to add attributes to the spans.
-The default set of decorators can be extended by using `OpenTracingPlugin#withAdditionalSpanDecorators(..)`:
+The default set of decorators can be extended by providing additional decorators to the `OpenTelemetryPlugin` constructor:

 ```java
 new OpenTelemetryPlugin(tracer, new StaticSpanDecorator(singletonMap(